Meet0037/Build-your-own-Mini-Blockchain/README.md

 These transactions are all stored inside the mempool, a pool of transactions that miners reference when selecting the set of transactions they want to verify.

-1.

-Let’s create a transaction and add it to the mempool.
-Name the new transaction my_transaction and add amount, sender, and receiver as key-values.

 ----------------
 Creating Blocks